-To remove the engine air cleaner/filter, do the following:
+To change the engine air cleaner/filter, do the following:

-- 1. Unsnap both clips.
+- 1. Unsnap both clips on the cover.

-- 2. Remove the top.
+- Remove the cover.

-- 3. Change the filter.
+- Change the filter.

-- 4. Snap both clips to secure the engine air cleaner/filter.
+- 4. Snap both clips to secure the engine air cleaner/filter cover.

-Be sure the engine air cleaner/filter lid is correctly positioned to seal out dust and contaminants that are harmful to your engine.
+Be sure the engine air cleaner/filter cover is correctly positioned to seal out dust and contaminants that are harmful to your engine.